-Note I.-Dragooners and chargers.
+NOTE I.-Dragooners and chargers.

-The dragooners, being really mounted infantry, were provided with very inferior animals to the real cavalry.
-From a letter of Cromwell's (Squire Correspondence, April 3, 1643), it will be seen that a dragooner was worth twenty pieces, while a charger could not be obtained under sixty.
+The dragoons, being really mounted infantry, were provided with very inferior animals to the real cavalry.
+From a letter of Cromwell's ("Squire Correspondence," April 3, 1643), it will be seen that a dragooner was worth twenty pieces, while a charger could not be obtained under sixty.

-Note J.-Battle of Sedgemoor.
+NOTE J.-Battle of Sedgemoor.